Sweet Dog

 4

-At night, close to you
+At night, close to you at first

-He hides and doesn't dare come out
+He hides and won't come out

 He refuses to eat